How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 I may get paid commission for purchases made after clicking a link in this post.

-Ever wondered how much bloggers REALLY earn?
+Ever wondered how much bloggers REALLY earn in 2025?
 Which are the best ways to earn money with a blog?
 And how long it takes to make a full-time income blogging?
-Here are the results from the Blogging Income Survey 2024.
+Here are the results from the Blogging Income Survey 2025.

 Ever wondered how much bloggers REALLY earn?
 Which are the most lucrative blogging niches?
 How long it takes, on average, to start earning a full-time income from blogging?
 How much other bloggers charge for sponsored posts?
 Which is the best paying ad company for bloggers?
 If bloggers with more revenue streams earn more?
 Or if there is a correlation between the number of posts on a blog and income?